HackYourFuture/JavaScript/Week2/MAKEME.md

 ## **2. Homework exercises**

 It is time to combine everything we have learned the past couple of weeks and get some feedback from experienced developers.
-This will be the first week you are working with the [homework repository](https://github.com/HackYourFuture/Homework/blob/main/README.md) so reserve some time to set it up.
+This will be the first week you are working with the homework repository so reserve some time to set it up.
+You will find the repository in our [HackYourHomework](https://github.com/HackYourHomework/) GitHub page.
+There should be one called Homework-classXX where XX is your class number, you will want to fork that to your own GitHub.
+Have a look at the [homework guide](../hand-in-homework-guide.md) to see how to hand in your homework.

 This week we expect you to do the exercises in the corresponding module/week folder (JavaScript / Week 2).
-Have a look at the [homework guide](https://github.com/HackYourFuture/JavaScript/blob/main/hand-in-homework-guide.md) to see how to hand in your homework.

 _NOTE: Make sure to read and apply all of the steps in the README in the homework repository to set up the extensions in Visual Studio Code!_.